saberkan/AWS/README.md

 - to allow an instance from private subnet to access internet. you need to create a nat instance on public subnet, atttach the instance to dmz security group then create a route for private subnet that goes to internet across the nat instance. and disable destination/target check on the instance network.
 - nat instance is only a type of ec2 instances, nat gateway is a failover highavailable nat redendant within az. both allows a private subnet to access internet.
 - you can use nat instances to build ha architecture using elbs etc. but it's a pain, just use nat gateway and add route to it.
+- always create a nat gateway in each az to allow failover. otherwise if nat goes down in 1 availability zone you loose access to internet